Madeline and the Bad Hat

 Madeline and the Bad Hat is a children's picture book by Ludwig Bemelmans.
 It features the popular children's character Madeline.
 It was first published by Viking Press in 1956.

 Plot

 The story opens as the Spanish Ambassador to France moves into the house neighboring the boarding school in Paris.
 The girls attending the school, including Madeline, watch the ambassador and his family move in with interest.
-Ms. Clavel, a nun tasked with caring for the girls, points out that the Ambassador has a young son about their age.
+Ms. Clavel, a nurse tasked with caring for the girls, points out that the Ambassador has a young son about their age.